 Accessing the airwaves of personal revelation is no easy feat.
 It is one that must be fine tuned and understood.
 It is not like turning on a television set to our favorite news show or the radio to our favorite station.
 While personal revelation can happen much more frequently than it probably does in our individual lives, God will still try our patience.
 It is perhaps this line of thinking which led Neal A. Maxwell to declare:

-In our quest to acquire more constant personal revelation we will still be led, nevertheless, through times of trial, doubt, uncertainty and difficulty.
+“One’s life … cannot be both faith-filled and stress-free … how can you and I really expect to glide naively through life, as if to say, ‘Lord, give me experience, but not grief, not sorrow, not pain, not opposition, not betrayal, and certainly not to be forsaken.
+Keep from me, Lord, all those experiences which made Thee what Thou art!
+Then let me come and dwell with Thee and fully share Thy joy! … Real faith…is required to endure this necessary but painful developmental process.[13]”In our quest to acquire more constant personal revelation we will still be led, nevertheless, through times of trial, doubt, uncertainty and difficulty.
 Yet in this process of fine-tuning and in viewing those instances of personal revelation, we should view the instances of personal revelation which we receive as gifts from God as we try to walk the path which He would have us follow.
 In thinking over this topic I was reminded of an experience Edgar Cayce, who some call either the “sleeping prophet” or the “sleeping (false) prophet,” had.
 Before sharing that story; however, this scripture in the Doctrine & Covenants is applicable to this conversation:

 “For what doth it profit a man if a gift is bestowed upon him, and he receive not the gift?
 Behold, he rejoices not in that which was given to him, neither rejoices in him who is the giver of the gift.”
-(D&C 88:33).
+(D&C 88:33).Complement this verse with this dream Edgar Cayce supposedly had, as related by Jess Stearn:

 “In one dream, he saw himself climbing to a heavenly chapel to pray.
 A celestial custodian showed him a large room crammed with packages, beautifully wrapped and addressed to different people.
-They had not been delivered, and the custodian sorrowfully explained why, “These are gifts for which people have been praying, but they lost their faith just before the date of delivery.[14]
+They had not been delivered, and the custodian sorrowfully explained why, “These are gifts for which people have been praying, but they lost their faith just before the date of delivery.[14]”

 Joseph Smith and Brigham Young, as well as others, forewarned us about our tendency to rely on other men, especially leaders.
 Brigham Young once stated, during a conference at the Utah Bowery in 1867, that, “Brethren, this Church will be led onto the very brink of hell by the leaders of this people. ….”
 Joseph Smith similarly addressed the saints, though in a different context, whereupon he was expounded the meaning of the fourteenth chapter of Ezekial in the Old Testament.